 - Renovate America

-These programs will finance qualifying improvement projects, including energy efficiency, renewable energy and wind resistant property improvements paid through property taxes.
+These programs will finance qualifying improvement projects, including energy efficiency, renewable energy and wind resistant property improvements to residential and commercial property which is re-paid alongside your property taxes.
 Property owner are advised to research each agency’s terms and conditions prior to selecting one to do business with.
 Qualified contractors may be interested in getting certified as an installer in collaboration with their financing products.

 Solar cooperatives or “co-ops” have been developed regionally by third-party, non-profit organizations that want to help neighbors organize to purchase and install solar equipment in “bulk”.
-By pulling together a few households into a group, the participants solar panel options at a discounted rate.
-Also, the solar co-ops send out requests for proposals to receive bids from multiple solar vendors and installers, which is carefully reviewed by solar experts and members of the community.
+By pulling together many households into a group -a CO OP- , the participants are able to leverage their buying power and purchase solar arrays and installation at a lower cost.
+Also, the solar co-ops send out requests for proposals to receive bids from multiple solar vendors and installers.
+The bids are carefully reviewed by solar experts and members of the community, and one vendor is chosen for the group.
 This model helps diminish fears of selecting an overpriced or under qualified installer, or having faulty work done.

-In Palm Beach County, the League of Women Voters has organized the county’s first solar cooperative in partnership with Florida Solar United Neighborhoods (FL SUN), a statewide organizer of solar cooperatives.
+In Palm Beach County, the League of Women Voters has organized two solar cooperative in partnership with Florida Solar United Neighborhoods (FL SUN), a statewide organizer of solar cooperatives.

 Growing Plants and Trees

 We’re committed to planting trees, creating and maintaining green spaces and natural habitats, and educating the public about the value of green, biodiverse community spaces and food systems.
-We actively partner with non-profit organizations that advance these efforts to encourage residents interested in growing food and plants to get involved with one of the four community gardens operated by local organizations.
+We actively partner with non-profit organizations that advance these efforts, and encourage residents interested in growing food and plants to get involved with one of the four community gardens operated by local organizations.

 To learn about their activities, visit their web pages.